CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Fiber and Textile Recycling

-&+ Fiber Brand Derived from Recycled Plastic Bottles
+&+ Recycled Fiber Brand

-Previously, fibers derived from recycled plastic bottles were limited in variety due to contaminants mixed into raw materials, which made it difficult to produce special cross-sections and fine fibers.
-In response, Toray together with Kyoei Industry Co., Ltd. developed contaminant filtering technology and advanced plastic bottle cleaning techniques to stabilize the supply of high-quality raw materials.
+Previously, fibers derived from recycled PET bottles were limited in variety due to contaminants mixed into raw materials, which made it difficult to produce special cross-sections and fine fibers.
+In response, Toray Industries together with Kyoei Industry Co., Ltd. developed contaminant filtering technology and advanced plastic bottle cleaning techniques to stabilize the supply of high-quality raw materials.
 Combining these technologies with Toray’s fiber production technology, it is possible to achieve the same level of diversity in fabric applications as with fiber materials made directly from fossil resources.
 Moreover, Toray has commercialized its highly reliable polyester fiber under the &+ brand by incorporating its proprietary traceability technology that can detect special additives premised in with plastic bottle-based raw materials.
 In January 2020, Toray Industries began full-scale sales of &+ brand products.
 Going forward, the goal is to expand the scale of the brand by utilizing a diverse supply chain that includes textiles and sewn products, as well as fibers, and involves production sites around the world.
 The Group is also creating a unique recovery scheme for discarded fishing nets in collaboration with a recycling company and a fishing net manufacturer.
 The nylon in the recovered nets will be used for a newly released recycled nylon fiber material sold under the &+ brand.
-Through the production and sale of high-value-added recycled nylon fiber based on Toray's chemical recycling technology, the Group aims to raise awareness of the need to help recover discarded fishing nets and is working to further promote the activity.
+Through the production and sale of high-value-added recycled nylon fiber based on Toray’s chemical recycling technology, the Group aims to raise awareness of the need to help recover discarded fishing nets and is working to further promote the activity.
 The Group also intends to expand its recycled fiber material lineup to enable product planning that will further satisfy the needs of consumers.

-Promoting Recycling with UNIQLO
+Promoting Recycling with UNIQLO Co., Ltd.

 In addition, UNIQLO stores are collecting used down items from customers to recycle the feathers.
 Conventionally, the stuffing in duvets and other objects incorporating down is manually removed.
 Such processes are arduous with Ultra Light Down items because of their thin outer fabric and complex construction.
-By developing special extraction machinery, Toray has fully automated cutting, stirring and separating, and recovery, for 50-fold the process capacity of manual processes, thus greatly alleviating workloads.
+By developing special extraction machinery, Toray Industries has fully automated cutting, stirring and separating, and recovery, for 50-fold the process capacity of manual processes, thus greatly alleviating workloads.
 Toray and UNIQLO are jointly developing new recycling-based down products from recycled feathers.

 Resin Recycling